kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

 - You can refer to the PDF guide at http://plantuml.com/guide for an extensive description of what PlantUML can do
-  - You are mainly interested in the "Class diagram" section
+  - We are mainly interested in the "Class diagram" section

 - The website https://structurizr.com has lots of information on using tools for C4